-Hydrocube.org supports the following policy initiatives:
+Hydrocube.org supports the following policies:

-Yukon needs to do more to promote hydrogen fuel technology
+Yukon needs hydrogen fuel technology

 There is not one mention of hydrogen in the Yukon’s 2020 – 2030 Ten Year Renewable Energy plan.
 So good luck driving those Tesla Model 3’s anywhere outside of Whitehorse or Yellowknife, when you get 40.8 kilometers for every hour of charging using a Level 2 charger.
 At least three major car manufacturers have hydrogen fuel cell vehicles already retailing in California and southern Canada.

 Triple (at least) the Yukon carbon tax

 Starting at 4.4c/L gasoline tax in 2018 and increasing to 11.1c/L by 2022, the current carbon fuel tax is insufficient to change fuel use habits, according to Keith Halliday, Yukon News economist.
 We need more aggressive carbon pricing (with all of the money returned to taxpayers via an individual rebate and/or directly invested in renewable energy rebates).
 There should be NO EXEMPTIONS for politically favored sectors like airlines, or anything else, including rural communities who can carpool a lot more than we currently do.
 It will be tough, but people will adapt.

 Reduce barriers to adoption of clean energy

-Save the salmon.
-Stop building new dams
+Save the salmon; stop building new dams

 Yukon Energy is good at one thing: building major hydro dams and the power lines that connect them to clients.
 But salmon are increasingly endangered from climate change warming their rivers.
 Dams slow their upstream progress, significantly reduce fish passage rates (even with the largely ineffective fish ladders) and harm the overall ecosystem.

 Yukoners are already opposing new hydroelectric projects.
 We have enough geothermal, biomass, solar PV and wind energy resources in Yukon to provide all the year round energy we need without having to build more dams.
 Current dams can be operated, but no new dams should be built and water should be spilled wherever possible in the increasingly hot summers to improve fish passage and survival during the climate emergency.